 Place one phyllo sheet in the bottom of the baking pan and brush with butter until completely covered.
 Repeat with 7 more phyllo sheets brushing each with butter.
 Make sure there are no large bubbles of air trapped under the phyllo.
 The air bubbles can be smoothed out with the pastry brush easily.

-Distribute 1/3 of the nut mixture over the phyllo.
+Distribute ⅓ of the nut mixture over the phyllo.
 Cover the nuts with another sheet of phyllo.
 Drizzle with butter instead of brushing as the phyllo will slip and move if you use pressure.
 Dab the butter around to cover the first sheet.
-Repeat with 5 more phyllo sheets, brushing each with butter.
+Repeat with 5 more phyllo sheets, brushing each with butter before adding the next.

 Using the palms of your hands, gently compress the layers, starting in the center and working outward to remove any air pockets.
 Spoon about 4 tablespoons butter on the top layer and brush to cover the entire surface.